Yudhishthira: Kurukshetra war

 When the period of exile was completed, Duryodhana refused to return Yudhishthira's kingdom.
 Yudhishthira made numerous diplomatic efforts to retrieve his kingdom peacefully but in vain.
 Left with no other option, Yudhishthira wages war.

 The flag of Yudhishthira's chariot bore the image of a golden moon with planets around it.
 Two large and beautiful kettle-drums, called Nanda and Upananda, were tied to it.
 Before the war started, Yudhishthira stepped down from his chariot to take blessings from his grandsire Bhishma, teachers Drona and Kripa and uncle Shalya, who all were in his opposite side in the war showing his respect towards his elders.
-He also asked the willing Kauravas to join his side.
+He also announced before the battle started, that all parties who wished to switch sides do so then.
 On his request one of Dhritarashtra sons, Yuyutsu joined the war on the side of Pandavas.

 Yudhishthira was described to be an excellent javelin-fighter and to have surpassed everyone as a car-warrior.
 Yudhishthira defeated many warriors in the war, like Duryodhana.
 Yudhishthira’s javelin originally belonged to Ishana which he would use to kill Shalya during the war.
 Yudhishthira also wielded a bow called Mahendra.

 On the 14th day of the war, while Arjuna was busy searching for Jayadratha, Drona attempted to capture Yudhishthira but Arjuna would foil Drona's plans.
 Yudhishthira and Drona engaged in a fierce duel where Yudhishthira was ultimately defeated by Drona.
 Yudhishthira would later assist his nephew Ghatotkacha in slaying the asura Alambusha.

 Yudhishthira would later defeat Duryodhana twice and the latter had to be rescued by Drona.
 Drona and Yudhishthira would engage in an archery duel which would end up as a stalemate.
 Yudhishthira would later be defeated by Kritavarma.

 On the 15th day, Yudhishthira was approached by Drona, in the latter' inquiry on the death of his son Ashwatthama whom he heard to have died at Bhima's hand.
 Torn between his duty to cripple Drona and upholding his morals, Yudhishthira opted to half truth where he confirmed the death of Ashwatthama the elephant, but omitted the contextual part that it was an elephant and not his son.
 This was effective in the former purpose of crippling Drona, but also caused his own chariot to finally fall down to the ground, instead of slightly levitating as it had been before this incident.
 Yudhishthira was one of 5 individuals who witnessed Drona's spirit leaving his body.

 On the 17th day, he injured Duryodhana badly and was about to kill him but decided to spare him on Bhima's advice who reminded him of his vow to kill Duryodhana.
 Yudhishthira would be defeated by both Karna and Ashwatthama.